A class of Discontinuous Galerkin methods for nonlinear variational problems: Introduction

 \section{Introduction}

-In this paper we propose and analyse Discontiuous Galerkin methods for nonlinear variational problems.
-We assume that we would like to compute solutions of energy minimisation problems of rather general form.
+In this paper we propose and analyse Discontiuous Galerkin (DG) methods for nonlinear variational problems of a rather general form.
 We formulate Discontiuous Galerkin methods in a systematic and consistent way and we analyse the convergence properties of the discretisations by appropriately restricting the energy class.
-In fact, we consider the problem of minimising the total energy
+Indeed, we consider the problem of minimising the total energy

 with $u $ in appropriate Sobolev spaces incorporating boundary conditions. $W$ is the strain energy function and $f$ a given external field.
-Local minima of this problem satisfy appropriate Euler-Lagrange equations when certain smoothness requirements are met which equations are nonlinear.
+Local minima of this problem satisfy appropriate Euler-Lagrange equations when certain smoothness requirements are met which are nonlinear.
 Despite the progress in Discontinuous Galerkin methods, appropriate formulations of the nonlinear principal part of equations of the form \eqref{em1} are, to the best of our knowledge, quite limited.
-This paper is devoted the the systematic derivation of such formulations and their mathematical analysis.
+This paper is devoted to the systematic derivation of such formulations and their mathematical analysis.

-Problems in calculus of variations sought to minimise functionals of the form \eqref{em1} are important and arise in several different applications.
+Problems in the calculus of variations seeking to minimise functionals of the form \eqref{em1} are important and arise in several different applications.
 Nevertheless, many computational challenges remain largely open.
 The analytical issues are quite subtle and the numerical analysis, even at the scheme design level, requires new approaches.

-Our focus in the present paper is the design of methods following as guiding principle the consistency to key structural properties.
-We theoretically verify the convergence of the methods using the $\Gamma-$convergence framework considering as a working hypothesis that $W$ is convex.
+Our focus in the present paper is the design of methods that are consistent with structural properties.
+We theoretically verify the convergence of the methods by considering two alternative approaches.
+First, without smoothness assumptions on the minimisers, we show that the $\Gamma$-convergence framework is applicable, considering as a working hypothesis that $W$ is convex.
+Subsequently, we provide error analysis in the case where the solution of the continuous minimisation problem is assumed to be smooth enough.
 Finally we provide test examples showing that the theoretical predictions are indeed experimentally confirmed. \\